microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 This document describes how to prepare your work envionment to use the HoloToolkit-Unity in your project.

-# 1. Setting up your development envionment
+# 1. Setting up your development environment
 Be sure to enable Developer mode for Windows 10 via:

 `Action Center -> All Settings -> Update & Security -> For Developers -> Enable Developer mode`